 There are more than 100 varieties of cotton fabric.
 Not so much for linen, but linen is also available in many types.

-Related posts :Different types of Linen
+Related posts :Different names for Linen materials

 A number of the fabrics are made with either of these fibers.
 For eg. Damask is made in linen as well as cotton; Sailcloth is also made in both linen and cotton fibers.